 - While both sunset and sunrise tours are offered, take into consideration that this part of Guatemala is in the middle of the humid subtropical forest.
 Most of the time, early mornings are cloudy and misty, making the sunset tour a safer bet to enjoy a nice light on the ruins.

-In preperation of your trip to one of the stunning Maya sites you might want to read this practical and interesting guide written by Christian Schoen.
-Click on the link for more information about the guide.
+In preparation of your trip to one of the stunning Maya sites you might want to read this practical and interesting guide written by Christian Schoen.